Midwifery Q & A

 What happens if there is a problem with my pregnancy?

-Midwives are experts in normal pregnancy and birth and provide safe care for both mother and baby.
+Midwives are experts in normal pregnancy and birth and provide safe care.
 If a health concern or a complication arises, your midwife may consult with a physician.
 Situations that require consultation with, or transfer to, a physician are set by the College of Midwives of Ontario.
 If needed, your care is transferred to a physician (for example, in the case of a caesarean section).
 Your midwife will continue to provide support and resume primary care when possible.

 Can I have a midwife and a doctor?